-4 The ExCR defines circumstances where Users can reduce their registered capacity holding to facilitate substitution.
+The ExCR defines circumstances where Users can reduce their registered capacity holding to facilitate substitution.
 This "allocated" capacity will become Substitutable Capacity if the reduction request is accepted.

-5 As Annual NTS Exit (Flat) Capacity is only available for years Y+1, Y+2 and Y+3, and substitution only applies from Y+4 (see sub-paragraph I). sub-paragraph c has no relevance.
+As Annual NTS Exit (Flat) Capacity is only available for years Y+1, Y+2 and Y+3, and substitution only applies from Y+4 (see sub-paragraph I). sub-paragraph c has no relevance.
 It has been retained to protect against the consequences of future changes, if any, to the rules for release of Annual NTS Exit (Flat) Capacity.

-- following the proposed date for the substitution to be effective, i.e. the date of release of the relevant NTS incremental exit flat capacity. - h.
-Any exit flat capacity at a notional exit point created as a result of exit capacity revision (see Chapter 3) shall be Substitutable Capacity. - i.
-Where there are valid6 applications for capacity received in the same application period as the application(s) for which capacity substitution is being considered any NTS baseline exit flat capacity identified as being required to be allocated to Users to satisfy those applications shall not be Substitutable Capacity.
+- h.
+Any Exit Capacity at a notional exit point created as a result of Exit Capacity Revision (see Chapter 3) shall be Substitutable Capacity. - i.
+Where there are valid applications for capacity received in the same application period as the application(s) for which capacity substitution is being considered any Exit Capacity identified as being required to be allocated to Users to satisfy those applications shall not be Substitutable Capacity.
 This ensures that any capacity requested, but not allocated at the time of the substitution analysis, is not considered as Substitutable Capacity if it is required at that NTS Exit Point. - j.
-Consistent with paragraph 73, and subject to paragraph 19i, where valid adhoc and ARCA applications are received, any NTS baseline exit flat capacity required to satisfy the application shall, except where paragraph 19k applies, be Substitutable Capacity until identified as not being required for substitution.
-This ensures that capacity required for substitution can not be sterilised by an ad-hoc or ARCA application unless backed up by a financial commitment as detailed in paragraph 19k. - k.
-Any NTS exit capacity at NTS Exit Points in respect of which a User or Reservation Party has made a financial commitment shall not be Substitutable Capacity.
+Consistent with paragraph 72, and subject to paragraph 18i, where valid adhoc and ARCA applications are received, any unsold Non-incremental Obligated Exit Capacity required to satisfy the application shall, except where paragraph 18k applies, be Substitutable Capacity.
+This ensures that capacity required for substitution cannot be sterilised by an ad-hoc or ARCA application unless backed up by a financial commitment as detailed in paragraph 18k. - k.
+Any Exit Capacity at NTS Exit Points in respect of which a User or Reservation Party has made a financial commitment shall not be Substitutable Capacity.
 The financial commitment must be in respect of works to provide incremental capacity or a new exit connection and must be in respect of an on-going project at a potential donor NTS Exit Point.
 A project will be "on-going" where either the works are being undertaken at the time of the capacity application, or as determined solely by National Grid. - I. Except in respect of sub-paragraph h, any capacity available for use before 1st October Y+4 will not be Substitutable Capacity. - m.
-In respect of Interconnector exit points (as identified as such in Table 2 of Annex A to Special Condition C8E of the Licence) the Technical Capacity7 of the downstream connected system at the interconnection point shall not be Substitutable Capacity.
+In respect of Interconnector exit points (as identified as such in Table 7 of Special Condition 5G of the Licence) the Technical Capacity of the downstream connected system at the interconnection point shall not be Substitutable Capacity.
 Technical Capacity is taken from the Connected System Operators' published information.
-Where suitable data is not explicitly published National Grid will use any other appropriate source which reasonably correlates to Technical Capacity. - 20.
-Following each application for NTS Exit Capacity, demand for NTS obligated incremental exit flat capacity will be identified.
-If NTS obligated incremental exit flat capacity is not required then no further action need be taken by National Grid. - 21.
-If, in accordance with the ExCR methodology statement, National Grid considers that it is necessary to release NTS obligated incremental exit flat capacity then this methodology shall apply to see whether the quantity of NTS obligated incremental exit flat capacity required to be released can be reduced through exit capacity substitution.
-For the avoidance of doubt, the User Commitment (as defined in the ExCR methodology statement) shall apply to all capacity increases (except as specified in the ExCR methodology statement) irrespective of whether the increase is satisfied through investment, substitution and/or existing capability.
+Where suitable data is not explicitly published National Grid will use any other appropriate source which reasonably correlates to Technical Capacity. - 19.
+Following each application for Exit Capacity, demand for Incremental Obligated Exit Capacity will be identified.
+If Incremental Obligated Exit Capacity is not required then no further action need be taken by National Grid. - 20.
+If, in accordance with the ExCR methodology statement, National Grid considers that it is necessary to release Incremental Obligated Exit Capacity then this methodology shall apply to see whether the quantity of Incremental Obligated Exit Capacity required to be released can be reduced through Exit Capacity Substitution.
+For the avoidance of doubt, the User Commitment (as defined in the ExCR methodology statement) shall apply to all capacity increases (except as specified in the ExCR methodology statement) irrespective of whether the increase is satisfied through investment, substitution and/or existing capability. - 21.
+In respect of any application, capacity will only be considered available for substitution after all applications for unsold Exit Capacity have been satisfied, i.e.